McMasterRS/ws_web-design-guide/focus-indicators.md

 import Checkbox, {CheckboxProps} from "@mui/material/Checkbox";
 import React from "react";
 import {useTheme} from "@mui/material/styles";

-export const MacCheckbox = styled((props: CheckboxProps) => (
+// disabling the ripple effect using disableFocusRipple export const MacCheckbox = styled((props: CheckboxProps) => (
     <Checkbox disableFocusRipple {...props} />
 ))(({ }) => ({
-    '&.Mui-focusVisible': {
+	// adding a solid outline that is 2px thick and uses the current primary theme color (in light or dark mode) '&.Mui-focusVisible': {
         outline: `2px solid ${useTheme().palette.primary.main}`,
     },